ensarcitak/python-programlama-kursu-notebooklari/README.md

-# python-programming-course-content
+# Python Programming Course Content
 This repository is created for the Python programming course I teach at Hacettepe University.

-🐍 Python Course - 5 Week Curriculum
+# 🐍 Python Course - 5 Week Curriculum

 Welcome to the 5-Week Python Training Program!
 This course is designed for those starting programming from scratch with Python.

-📅 Week 1: Introduction to Python & Basic Structures
+# 📅 Week 1: Introduction to Python & Basic Structures

 Topics Covered: